infiniteframeworks/blog/_posts/2025-05-10-hello-world.md

 author: Jim Smits
 ---

+If you've written any code before, you've probably seen this phrase:

 # Hello, World

-If you've written any code before, you've probably seen this phrase:

-# Hello, World!

 It’s the traditional first program in just about every programming language.
-Simple, unassuming, and universal
+Simple, unassuming, and universal.

+In JavaScript:

 ```
 console.log("Hello, World")